Pet: Effects on pets' health

 Keeping animals as pets may be detrimental to their health if certain requirements are not met.
 An important issue is inappropriate feeding, which may produce clinical effects.
 The consumption of chocolate or grapes by dogs, for example, may prove fatal.
 Certain species of houseplants can also prove toxic if consumed by pets.
 Examples include philodendrons and Easter lilies, which can cause severe kidney damage to cats, and poinsettias, begonia, and aloe vera, which are mildly toxic to dogs.
+For birds, chocolate can be deadly, and foods intended for human consumption, such as bread, crackers, and dairy items, can potentially cause health problems.

-Housepets, particularly dogs and cats in industrialized societies, are highly susceptible to obesity.
+House pets, particularly dogs and cats in industrialized societies, are highly susceptible to obesity.
 Overweight pets have been shown to be at a higher risk of developing diabetes, liver problems, joint pain, kidney failure, and cancer.
 Lack of exercise and high-caloric diets are considered to be the primary contributors to pet obesity.

 Effects of pets on their caregivers' health

 Health benefits

 It is widely believed among the public, and among many scientists, that pets probably bring mental and physical health benefits to their owners; a 1987 NIH statement cautiously argued that existing data was "suggestive" of a significant benefit.
 A recent dissent comes from a 2017 RAND study, which found that at least in the case of children, having a pet per se failed to improve physical or mental health by a statistically significant amount; instead, the study found children who were already prone to being healthy were more likely to get pets in the first place.
 Conducting long-term randomized trials to settle the issue would be costly or infeasible.